 INTRODUCTION

 Porridges are soft, thick dishes made by boiling grains, cereals or legume flours in water or milk.
 The most common grains used in flours for porridges are millet, rice, corn, oats and wheat (Amin et al., 2024; Orngu & Mbaeyi‐Nwaoha, 2022; Tumwine et al., 2019) but other grains like grain amaranth, quinoa, sorghum, barley and cowpea and soy beans can also be used (Akande et al., 2017; Marchini et al., 2021; Ramos Diaz et al., 2013).
-In Uganda, porridges are widely used as weaning or breakfast food (Malik et al., 2015; Nansereko et al., 2022).
-Porridges are commonly prepared from cereal flours, which are low in most nutrients like protein, vitamins and minerals (Ndagire et al., 2015; Tibagonzeka, 2014).
+“In Uganda, porridges are widely used as weaning or breakfast food” (Malik et al., 2015; Nansereko et al., 2022).
+“Porridges are commonly prepared from cereal flours, which are low in most nutrients like protein, vitamins and minerals” (Ndagire et al., 2015; Tibagonzeka, 2014).
 Therefore, if porridges are not properly supplemented with nutrient-dense ingredients, they may fail to meet the full nutritional needs of vulnerable individuals such as children, pregnant mothers and elederly.
 Numerous studies have reported promising results in enriching flours for making porridges, noodles and cookies through blending different functional ingredients (Natocho et al., 2024; Sanya, 2020; Singla et al., 2024).
 Response surface methodology (RSM) has been recognized as an efficient technique in the optimisation strategy for achieving desiarable formulations and processes (Byamukama et al., 2025; Nainggolan et al., 2023)

 “Orange-fleshed sweet potato (OFSP) (Ipomoea batatas L.) is a vital biofortified crop rich in beta-carotene and a good source of energy, vitamins, and minerals” (Mwanga et al., 2016; Neela & Fanta, 2019).
 “Biofortified beans and grain amaranth are important sources of iron, zinc, complex carbohydrates, dietary fiber, and antioxidants” (Mulambu et al., 2017; Saltzman et al., 2013).
 “Incorporation of OFSP, biofortified beans, and grain amaranth in flour for porridges has been reported as an efficient strategy to improve nutritional value and reduce micronutrient deficiencies among children under the age of 5 years” (Fernando, 2020; Stangoulis & Knez, 2022).
 In a recent study by Byamukama et al. (2025), it was revealed that blending OFSP, grain amaranth, biofortified beans and maize flour resulted in nutrient enhanced composite flours with potential for use in addressing the prevalence of malnutrition in Uganda.
 This study therefore, builds on these findings to ascertain the possibilities of consumer acceptance of new products produced from locally available crops.

 It worth noting that porridges are associated with challenges of inadequate cooking practices (Marchini et al., 2021), which must be addressed to make them more suitable options, particularly for vulnerable groups such as children, pregnant women, and elderly.
 Processing methods such as extrusion cooking have been proposed as ways of generating pre-cooked/ instant porridges that are convenient and require minimal cooking time compared to traditional porridges (Atukuri et al., 2019; Kanu et al., 2020; Wani & Kumar, 2016).
 This significantly reduces the time needed to cook porridges, which is typically advantageous in situations where time, fuel, or cooking resources are limited (Mosibo et al., 2022).
 Extrusion offers additional benefits in reducing anti-nutrients contained in some grains and enhancing the nutritional and functional qualities of flours for porridge making (Awolu et al., 2017; Nkundabombi et al., 2016).
-Extrusion can also be used to produce low bulk-density instant flours which have higher nutrient density than raw flours (Atukuri et al., 2019).
+“Extrusion can also be used to produce low bulk-density instant flours which have higher nutrient density than raw flours” (Atukuri et al., 2019).